Institute-for-ReWriting-World-History/the1854project/README.md

 Vnderstand Many Hard English Words, Which They Shall Heare or Read in Scriptures, Sermons, or Elsewhere, and Also Be Made Able to Vse the Same Aptly Themselues.* W. I. for Edmund Weauer, 1604.

+Sir Monier Monier-Williams. *A Sanskṛit-English dictionary etymologically and philologically arranged with special reference to Greek, Latin, Gothic, German, Anglo-Saxon, and other cognate Indo-European languages*, The Clarendon Press, 1899.

 Swami Nikhilānand. *Self-Knowledge: An English Translation of Sankaracharya Atmabodha with Notes, Comments, and Introduction.* Sri